Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138319.png) [Horse Lover]( https://retroachievements.org/achievement/125546)
 _Max your horse's affection._

 Just like the dog, this will be done over time so long as you interact with your horse.
-You can gain affection with horse by talking to it, riding it and brushing it.
+You can gain affection with your horse by talking to it, riding it and brushing it.
 Also, if you hit the horse, you will lose affection.

 =-----------------------------------------------------------=